-I’m mostly a Lightroom girl, but every now and then there are things I need to do that make Photoshop a must-have.
+I’m mostly a Lightroom girl, but every now and then there are things I need to do that make Adobe Photoshop a must-have.
 One of those things is doing a head swap.
 Every now and then, I run into a situation where I have an image I love, but one person’s expression is off.
 We’ve all been there!
-Thankfully, once you know how to do a head swap in Photoshop, you’ve got an easy solution!
+Thankfully, once you know how to swap faces in Photoshop, you’ve got an easy solution!

 Doing a Head Swap, Step by Step

 Image retouching is an essential skill for every photographer.
 One of the common things you’ll likely do is swap faces in Photoshop, which is an efficient method to fix photos when you can’t redo a shoot.
 In this way, you can make sure you combine two images while also creating the perfect composition.

 It’s time to launch Photoshop and learn how to swap faces in Photoshop using these simple steps.

 The first thing you need to do is to open the two images for the two faces you want to swap in Photoshop.
 To make the face swap more realistic, try to choose pictures with similar angles and lighting conditions.

 As much as possible, use images of a person to make the face swap with the face and hair clearly visible.
 There should be no hands in the hair or under the chin unless that’s what you need.
 Likewise, there shouldn’t be objects partially covering the face when you make the face swap.

 Select the Face You Want in the Final Photo

 Use the Lasso tool by pressing L on the keyboard or selecting it from the toolbar on the left-hand side of the Photoshop screen.
 This tool helps you to freehand a selection around the face.